plan-vision/visionr-wiki/en/user-guide/apps/flexi-workplace-mobile.md

 Main features:

-* **Search for a free workplace:** You can look for a free workplace visually in floor plans.
+* **Search for free workplaces:** You can look for a free workplace visually in floor plans.
 After you have filled out the search criteria in the search fields (begin, end, building, floor) you can see the free workplaces in the plan and reserve them.
 * **Reservation with a QR or barcode:**  If you are standing in front of a desk, you can reserve it using a QR or barcode scan from your mobile device.
 You can also cancel your ongoing reservation for this workplace.
 * **Reserve a single workplace:** You can start creating a new reservation, using graphical workplace search in a floor plan or in a list with with attached pictures.
 * **Reserve multiple workplaces for teamwork:**  Here you can look up multiple workplace and reserve them simultaneously for a team of persons.
 You can later assign the single reservations to the persons from the team, who will become a separate email event for the Outlook calendar.